-2019 Data Analytics Case
+Data Analytics Case

-Written by: Barbae Marquez

-Reviewed by: Davis Defontes

 Background Information:

 ErgonTech Int.
 (ETI) is a biotechnology company, based in California.
 ETI was established in 2000 with a focus on public research, development, and sales of manufactured supplies, laboratory instruments, services, software, and consumables.
 ETI has been growing substantially in recent years, their greatest growth areas have been within research and development, and sales.
 As ETI continues to create new products, their demand for qualified research and sales personnel will continue to increase.